Kate del Castillo glad to not testify in ‘El Chapo’ trial

 - Trump thought firing Flynn would end ‘Russia thing,’ Christie writes

+Del Castillo accused prosecutors in the administration of former President Enrique Pena Nieto of leaking information that suggested she might be linked to drug trafficking or sentimentally connected to Guzman, something she said cost her acting work.

+Mexican authorities investigated del Castillo following the meeting she arranged between the then-fugitive Guzman and Penn, who wrote a magazine article based on it.
+Del Castillo introduced them because she was considering doing a documentary or film about Guzman’s life, something she said last year isn’t in her plans.

-Guzman is on trial in New York on drug and murder conspiracy charges that his lawyers say are fabricated.
+Guzman is on trial on drug and murder conspiracy charges that his lawyers say are fabricated.

-Work has kept her from following the trial closely, del Castillo said.
+Del Castillo said work has prevented her from following the proceedings closely and she is “happy” not to be involved.